madlemon/zugang/README.md

 ## Installation

-The Bitwarden CLI is require to use Zugang.
+The Bitwarden CLI needs to be installed to use Zugang.

 To install Zugang, follow these steps: